neverknowerdev/liquidity-rebalancer/README.md

-This is repositoty to manage liquidity on Shadow.so exchange automatically.
+This is repositoty to manage liquidity on https://shadow.so exchange automatically on Sonic network.

 It's expected to be run every X seconds.